peeweek/VFXDoc/docs/scripting/pythoncheatsheet.md

 ## Writing Python Scripts

+Python scripts are text files with the extension .py.
+They can be edited using any text editor but you can use advanced editors such as [Notepad++](https://notepad-plus-plus.org/), [Sublime Text](https://www.sublimetext.com/) or advanced IDEs such as [Visual Studio Code](https://code.visualstudio.com/) or [PyCharm](https://www.jetbrains.com/pycharm/).
+The latter have better features, code discovery and debug capabilities.

-### Imports
+### Imports Section

-Imports modules reside at the top of the script file.
+Imports modules reside at the beginning of the script file.

-`import module` : imports all the module classes
+`import my-module` : imports all the module classes from the module `my-module`

-`from module import SomeClass, SomeOtherClass`: imports only some of the module classes
+`from my-module import SomeClass, SomeOtherClass`: imports only some of the module classes from `my-module`

-Many libraries exist in standard python installations, but more can be installed using **PIP**
+Many libraries exist in standard python installations, but more can be installed using **PIP** (See later)

 ## Python Syntax